 Historical.
 History is for us a random collection of facts, of enormous complexity.
 History in this world is personal.
 It’s not enough that Sauron and Isildur existed–they also are personally involved now with Frodo.
 The past is personal.
 And this is reflected in the knowledge of the wise: they know their history in song and poetry, not in lists of unbeautiful and disconnected facts.

 Ecological.
 Nature literally talks to us.
 Those who destroy nature — who have, like Saruman, “gears in their head,” are the wicked.
-To live in harmony with other living things is possible.
+It suggests: to live in harmony with other living things is possible.

 All this reminds me: literature is dangerous.
 It demands that we ask: If we like this world so much, then why aren’t we trying to make our world more like it?